maniman303/FrostyToolsuite/README.md

 ## maniman303-Fork
 - Symlink fixed on Linux.
 When program is launched through Wine instead of using softlinks it will now use hardlinks.
 Behaviour on Windows is unchanged.
+- Disabled drag and drop mod installation when mod manager is run through Wine, as it had 75% chance of freezing the program.
+On Windows behaviour is unchanged.
 - Only tested mod manager, editor might still have issues.
 - Fixed building plugins when path to project contains spaces - xcopy scripts were pissing proper formatting.
 - Added new launch parameter to create direct-to-game shortcuts.
 Use it like this `FrostyModManager.exe -game MassEffectAndromeda -launch Default`.
 First option is game id and second is the profile to be used.